JaspreetSAujla/Escape_The_House/README.md

         __init__ = initialises the instance of the class.
                    Takes a default argument of 'living'.

-        Move = Allows the player to navigate through the house.
+        move = Allows the player to navigate through the house.

-        LivingRoom = Runs the code for when the player enters the living room.
+        living_room = Runs the code for when the player enters the living room.

-        Kitchen = Runs the code for when the player enters the kitchen.
+        kitchen = Runs the code for when the player enters the kitchen.

-        Hallway = Runs the code for when the player enters the upstairs hallway.
+        hallway = Runs the code for when the player enters the upstairs hallway.

-        Bathroom = Runs the code for when the player enters the bathroom.
+        bathroom = Runs the code for when the player enters the bathroom.

-        Basement = Runs the code for when the player enters the basement.
+        basement = Runs the code for when the player enters the basement.

-        Bedroom = Runs the code for when the player enters the bedroom.
+        bedroom = Runs the code for when the player enters the bedroom.

-        Attic = Runs the code for when the player eneters the attic.
+        attic = Runs the code for when the player eneters the attic.

-        Door = Runs the code for when the player tries to open the door.
+        door = Runs the code for when the player tries to open the door.

 # ObjectsClass.py:
     This class defines the objects in the game that do not contribute to the player escaping.